Adnan27v/Name-The-US-States/README.md

 5. If incorrect:
    - The guess will be ignored
    - You can try again
+6. You can exit the game at any time by:
+   - Typing "exit" in the input prompt
+   - Clicking the cancel button
-6. The game ends when you either:
+7. The game ends when you either:
    - Name all 50 states correctly
    - The 10-minute timer runs out
+   - Choose to exit the game
+8. After the game ends:
+   - Your final score will be displayed
+   - A list of missed states will be shown
+   - A CSV file (Not_Guessed.csv) will be generated with the missed states

 ## 📦 Dependencies

 - `turtle`: For creating the graphical interface
-- `pandas`: For handling the state data
+- `pandas`: For handling the state data and generating the missed states CSV
 - `time`: For implementing the game timer

 ## 📝 License